7 Ways to Improve your Candidate Attraction

 A good job advert is a hugely undervalued weapon when it comes to candidate attraction.
 As it’s often the first base a potential candidate will touch when it comes to engaging with you, why are so few companies putting real effort into their job adverts?

-1. Two paragraphs about what you want and the brief history of your company's incorporation.
+1. Two paragraphs about what you want and a brief history of the company

-2. Or, a relatable problem that your company would fix if someone came to work for you.
+2. Or, a relatable problem that the company would fix should a candidate join them

 Exactly.

-This one might not be in your hands, but as far as candidate attraction goes, having a generous offering for your employees is always going to be a good pull.
+Again, this may well be out of your hands, but as far as candidate attraction goes, being able to sell a company's generous offering for your employees is always going to be a good pull.

 20 days leave isn’t a benefit, it’s a legal obligation.
 Dress down Friday isn’t going to win any awards.
 And a communal fruit basket doesn’t deserve listing on your advert.